Ordinary Shares Definition

 - There is a limitation to whether the dividend is received or not.

-- The price of it can be dependent on both the Company’s performance and external factors.
+- Its price can be dependent on both the company’s performance and external factors.

 Conclusion

-Ordinary Shares is the equity share capital of the Company which the Company issues to raise capital.
+Ordinary Shares is the equity share capital of the company which the Company issues to raise capital.
 They do not have a pre-defined dividend.
-It gives ownership of the Company to shareholders and assigns the right to vote in the matters of the Company with 1 ordinary share having 1 vote each.
+Instead, it gives ownership of the company to shareholders and assigns the right to vote in the matters of the company with one ordinary share having one vote each.

 Recommended Articles

-This has been a guide to Ordinary Shares and its definition.
-Here we discuss the top 4 reasons to changes in ordinary shares along with advantages, disadvantages, and limitations.
+This has been a guide to Ordinary Shares and their definition.
+Here we discuss the top 4 reasons for changes in ordinary shares, advantages, disadvantages, and limitations.
 You can learn more about financing from the following articles –